Systems Channel News Roundup for the week of July 26-30, 2010.

 New discount program available to VMware partners

-VMware's new discount program, the Volume Purchasing Program
+VMware's new discount program, the Volume Purchasing Program (VPP), allows partners to offer customers incremental, tier-based discounts.

 The program has four discount levels that extend from 4% to 12%, depending on how many VPP points your customers have accrued over the course of two years.
 Customers can use online tools to manage VPP memberships and discounts.